- Type: Oil reserve

 OML 40 was awarded to SPDC in 1962; the Opuama field was in production from 1975 until 2006 and during that period produced 43.4 mmbbls.
 In 2006, SPDC undertook a controlled shut down of OML 40, with Elcrest Exploration & Production Nigeria Limited subsequently purchasing a 45% interest in the OML 40 licence in September 2012.

 The Opuama field was returned to production in February 2014 with the Opuama-1 well.
 Further infill wells were completed on Opuama-3, Opuama-7, Opuama-8, Opuama-9 and Opuama-10 between April 2016 and August 2018.

 The reservoirs contain light crudes with API gravities ranging from 47.5° in the shallow reservoirs to 37.8° in the deep and saturated reservoirs.
 There has been very little pressure depletion over the 30 plus years of production, which indicates a strong aquifer support and consequently leading to very high total ultimate oil recoveries.

 Infrastructure and Export

-Oil can be exported by two routes: (i) via the Shell-operated Trans Escravos Pipeline network running from the Opuama field south along the coastline to the Forcados Oil Terminal, (ii) via shipping to an offshore FPSO.
+Oil can be exported by two routes: either via the Shell-operated Trans Escravos Pipeline network running from the Opuama field south along the coastline to the Forcados Oil Terminal, or via shipping to an offshore FPSO.

-The Opuama-7 sidetrack completed in November 2017 and proved to be an excellent well, delivering initial production rates some 25% ahead of pre-drill expectations at a cost of $14.1 million.
+The Opuama-7 sidetrack completed in November 2017 and proved to be an excellent well, delivering initial production rates some 25% ahead of pre-drill expectations.

 Opuama-8 was the first new well to have been drilled in the Opuama field since 1980, and resulted in another success with initial flow rates in excess of 6,500 bopd.